MFM Presents… Brief Recess

 even right now with the ways in which Republicans are restricting access to

-abortion, it's going to be different.
+abortion, it's going to be. different.

 And that's right.
 A man went on the record and said the word abortion.

-I know it doesn't happen that often, but you know, they have to be really creative with how they do it, right?
+they have to be really creative with how they do it, right?

-They say, oh, like the fire code, or, oh, it's going to be a certain number are still within the state, even though they're like eight hours apart.
+They say, oh, oh, like the fire code, or, oh, it's going to be a certain number are still within the state, even though they're like eight hours apart.

 Like they still have to be kind of creative thinkers when they're trying to do evil.
 So the same would sort of happen with contraceptives and also like the sort of expansive nature of America.